BadisLaffet1/CI-CD-Jenkins-pipeline-solution-for-Springboot-Angular-application/README.md

 # CI/CD Jenkins Pipeline Solution for Spring Boot Angular Application

-This repository houses a robust CI/CD solution leveraging Jenkins pipelines for seamless integration and deployment of a Spring Boot Angular application.
+Based on various DevOps best practices, this repository houses a robust CI/CD solution leveraging Jenkins pipelines for seamless integration and deployment of a Spring Boot Angular application.
 The project includes a MySQL database and is integrated with Jenkins, SonarQube, Nexus, Prometheus, and Grafana.

 ## Table of Contents